Automated synthesis: Recent developments

-Personal care industry

-Multiple companies in the personal care industry have taken steps towards utilizing automated synthesis in the development of their products.

-Activotec is a company that offers products and services for chemical synthesis.
-One of their services is the custom synthesis of cosmetics peptides.
-Activotec offers a peptide synthesizer which has “automated reactor heating and UV monitoring.”
-The automated reactor heating means that the reaction temperature can be quickly changed with minimal byproduct generation, while keeping the temperature within 1 °C of interest.
-Automated feedback in UV monitoring allows for instant changes in the “deprotection and coupling protocols.”

-An application of automated synthesis in personal care products has been described by Dr. Samiul Amin, an associate professor at Manhattan College.
-Dr. Amin hosted a webinar explaining how Chemspeed FLEX FORMAX technology has been used in “formulation design and performance optimization.”
+Lee Cronin and his team have developed a modular synthesis machine called the chemputer which uses a dedicated programming language for chemical synthesis.

 Robotic platforms

 Automated synthesis systems are laboratory robots that combine of software and hardware.
 As synthesis is a linear combination of steps, the individual steps can be modularized into hardware that accomplishes the specific step (mixing, heating or cooling, product analysis, etc.).
 Such hardware includes robotic arms that use dispensers and grippers to transfer materials and shakers that adjust the stirring speed and cartesian coordinate system robots that operate on a X Y Z axis and can move items and perform synthesis within designated bounds.

 Conditions of reactions (atmosphere, temperature, pressure) are controlled with the help of peripherals like: gas cylinders, vacuum pump, reflux system and cryostat.
-Modular platforms use a variety of tools in order to perform all operations needed in synthesis.
+Modular platforms use a variety of tools in order to perform all the unit operations needed in synthesis.
 There are many commercial modular hardware solutions available to execute synthesis.
 New software programs are available that can compile an automated synthesis procedure in executable code directly from existing literature.
 There are also software programs that can retro-synthetically generate a procedure at the level of proficiency of a graduate student.

-In 2020, IBM announced RoboRXN, an autonomous system that uniquely allows for remote synthesis of a molecule.
-The system can independently create and execute a synthetic pathway for a compound with only the intended chemical structure.
-The system is still in development and not yet available for purchase, although IBM is accepting collaborators for testing both its hardware, RoboRXN, and software, IBM RXN.

-Bristol automated synthesis facilityOne automated synthesis facility is Bristol Automated Synthesis Facility based at the University of Bristol (UK) run by Varinder Aggarwal.
-The facility uses Chemspeed Technologies SWING platform available for automated parallel chemical synthesis, with capabilities including inert atmosphere, liquids and solids dispensing, temperature control from −70 °C to 120 °C, high pressure (up to 80 bar) and integrated solid-phase extraction with dedicated LC-MS off-line analysis.